The Agony of Headaches and a Quick, Painless Solution

 - Rebound or medication overuse headaches

-As mentioned previously, most headaches are harmless.
+As mentioned previously, most head pain are harmless.
 However, there can be some reasons for your headaches that are dangerous.
 If you notice any of the following symptoms, it is a good idea to contact your doctor immediately:

 - Different than normal – more severe, more persistent, or more regular